istio/istio.io/content/blog/2019/mesh-federation/index.md

     EOF
     {{< /text >}}

-1. Execute the following command to determine if your Kubernetes cluster is running in an environment that supports external load balancers:
+1. Execute the following command to determine if your second cluster is running in an environment that supports external load balancers:

     {{< text bash >}}